NUU-Solutions/CUU/README.md

 Simple class members are handled as one-liners as seen above.
 For private members, access must be granted.
 Alternatively, get and set member-functions provided by your class can be used to cuu it.
 Looking at the code for supported containers like std::vector, you should be able to easily extend functionality to your own containers.
+You can even define your own custom format, if it is not too crazy.